aseichter2007/ClipboardConqueror/useClipboardConqueror.md

 |||temperature:1.1| be more unpredictable, normalize probabilities by 10% after other samplers.
 ```
 - sets the temperature to 1.1.
 This works for any setting, e.g., top_p, min_p. supports :true :false.
 Overrides the params in setup.js.

+`setting names vary per backend you connect to.`

 - Only persists in memory and used for the defaultClient set in setup.js. |||settings:set| are not used for secondary endpoints used like |||tgwchat|.
 ```
 |||re| what is this code doing?